guyuehuo/read_the_doc-test/docs/source/index.rst

+Welcome to OpenDock's documentation!
-# OpenDock: a versitile protein-ligand docking framework with diverse scoring functions.
+OpenDock is a versitile protein-ligand docking framework with diverse scoring functions.

 # Aim
 The project is intended to provide a open-source framework for protein-ligand